 For more than a quarter of a century, the Japanese-brand automotive industry has been a major contributor in shaping the U.S. economy and has generated and supported millions of U.S. jobs.
-As of late 2014, Japanese automakers in the U.S. motor vehicle manufacturing industry employed more than 90,000 workers and their dealer network employed more than 365,000 workers.
+As of late 2014, Japanese automakers in the U.S. motor vehicle manufacturing industry employed nearly 90,000 workers and their dealer network employed more than 365,000 workers.
 The impressive growth of Japanese automakers' U.S.-based employment since 2013 is even more notable.
-Between 2013 and 2014, Japanese-brand automobile producers and dealers increased their direct employment by 10% and 14.7%, respectively.
-Today more than 1.52 million U.S. jobs are supported by the Japanese-brand automobile companies' U.S. production facilities, R&D centers, headquarters, and dealer networks - an 11.5% increase over last year's estimate.
-The industry generates over \$100 billion in worker compensation, which in turn results in more than \$16 billion in personal income taxes to the federal government.
+Between 2013 and 2014, Japanese-brand automobile producers and dealers increased their direct employment by 6.7% and 14.7%, respectively.
+Today nearly 1.5 million U.S. jobs are supported by the Japanese-brand automobile companies' U.S. production facilities, R&D centers, headquarters, and dealer networks - a 9.4% increase over last year's estimate.
+The industry generates over \$100 billion in worker compensation, which in turn results in nearly \$16 billion in personal income taxes to the federal government.